 There were an array of acts that were part of his “Freakshow” he claimed to have President George Washington’s 160-year-old nanny in his ensemble, and routinely exploited black people, the mentally and physically disabled, and deformed — including conjoined twins and a child with dwarfism, a mermaid sewn together from the torso of a small monkey and the back of a fish— in the name of profit.

 Lionel the lion-faced man, was one of Barnum’s big acts, born Stephen Bibrowski in 1890, Poland with one-inch hair covering his body.
 Stephen’s mother blamed the condition on her witnessing the mauling of his father, by a lion when she was pregnant, she considered him an abomination and gave him up.
 At the age of four, he was given his stage name and was exhibited throughout Europe, before eventually making his way to Barnum and Bailey as a side act.

 So certainly an interesting story that Hugh Jackman has been trying to get made for seven and half years.

-Musicals are notoriously expensive, hardly surprising with 10 musical numbers, lavish sets and costumes costs, but when they work, the dividend’s are huge, La La Land, Le Miserable and Chicago to name a few.
+Musicals are notoriously expensive, hardly surprising with 10 musical numbers, lavish sets, and costumes costs, but when they work, the dividend’s are huge, La La Land, Le Miserable and Chicago to name a few.

-But certainly, the biggest star out there who can not only deliver’s those big musical numbers incredibly well is Hugh Jackman and remains unrivalled at the moment, supported by his years of experience in musical theatre before joining the film fraternity.
+But certainly, the biggest star out there who can not only deliver’s those big musical numbers incredibly well is Hugh Jackman and remains unrivaled at the moment, supported by his years of experience in musical theatre before joining the film fraternity.

 The domestic box office reflects figures pre-awards season and the international release is being rolled out now, so it’s more the final figure is more than likely to double at the very least, against the budget of $84 million.